Rjpdude/twbs-react-grid/README.md

 The `Row` component wraps columns, and can optionally control the sizing of it's column children by declaring how many columns to render per row on each breakpoint through the `cols_*` prop.
 See the reference above for more information on how this works.

-Taking it a step further, row's can also automatically apply [Element Properties](#element-properties) to column child on each breakpoint through the `col_props_*` property (this is useful, for example, to set a bottom margin on each child column).
+Taking it a step further, row's can also automatically apply [Element Properties](#element-properties) to it's column children on each breakpoint through the `col_props_*` property (this is useful, for example, to set a bottom margin on each child column).

 ```tsx
 import { Row } from 'twbs-react-grid';